Limavady United F.C.

-Limavady United Football Club is an intermediate, Northern Irish football club playing in the NIFL Premier Intermediate League.
+Limavady United Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.

 The club comes from Limavady, County Londonderry, and plays home matches at the Showgrounds.
 Club colours are royal blue shirts with white trim, blue socks and royal blue shorts.
 Away colours are all yellow.
-The current manager is Paul Owens.
+The current manager is Paul Owens, with assistant manager and ex player Charlie Moore.

 History

 There have been many football clubs in Limavady, dating back to 1880, when Alexander, a founding member of the Irish Football Association was formed by the Alexander Cricket Club.
-Alexander merged with another local club, Wanderers, in 1884 to form Limavady F.C..
+Alexander merged with another local club, Wanderers, in 1884 to form Limavady F.C.
 Club historian David Brewster, however, dates the current Limavady club's formation to 1955.

 After a long time as a junior team, the club joined the senior Irish Football League in 1997–98, and reached its first Irish Cup semi-final in over a century in 2003–04.
 In 2008, the club lost its senior status when it failed to gain admission to the new IFA Premiership.
-Since then, the club played in the IFA Championship until relegation in May 2019.

 In April 2013, three players received suspensions after being found guilty of breaching IFA betting rules on one of the club's league matches.